 4. Pushing the chicks out of the nest.

 We have become a society where it is becoming quite normal for a child to be 30-40 and still living at home.
-This is mostly due to the lack of the parents being able to let go themselves and/or due to the lack of being able to make this happen in fear the child would think they didn’t love them.
+This is mostly due to the lack of the parents being able to let go of themselves and/or due to the lack of being able to make this happen in fear the child would think they didn’t love them.
 I would like to challenge that as most of society are out and living their own lives long before they were 30.
 So to allow your child to be the exception is not healthy for their long-term wellbeing.

 Children should be out of the home around mid 20’s unless they are still in school at which time they should have some time after they are done school to get a job and earn some money so they can get out on their own.
 As in all things in life, there are extenuating circumstances or disasters happen that we need to help support our children in emergency situations which mean maybe letting them come live with us again for a short time until they are back on their feet.

 Through our many conversations on this topic during their late teens, my children always understood it was not a selfish motive, but more a life-giving motive.
-Our jobs as parents is to help our children be healthy, happy, productive adults and I feel we have not done our job as a parent if they are not accountable for their own lives by the time they hit 30.
+Our jobs as parents are to help our children be healthy, happy, productive adults and I feel we have not done our job as a parent if they are not accountable for their own lives by the time they hit 30.

 I had one daughter who wanted to leave long before her mid 20’s out of anger because she didn’t like our rules.
-Upon learning the real word was harsher than her parents, we allowed her to come back 2 times before she was fully able to support herself.
+Upon learning the real world was harsher than her parents, we allowed her to come back 2 times before she was fully able to support herself.
 After the second time she was now in her mid 20’s and although it was extremely difficult to do this, we explained she wasn’t going to be able to come back home as it was time for her to figure this out.
 And she did and has felt a huge sense of accomplishment because of it.
 I have seen her grow into an extremely strong and independent woman.

 5. Homework: when helping is hindering.